 She believes that in the end, while it wasn’t expected and it’s something we haven’t experienced before, this is only a temporary setback.

 “Keeping these SMEs afloat also means keeping the jobs of maybe perhaps someone we know, maybe a relative, a friend or a neighbour.
-And when things go back to normal, and hopefully that comes soon, that these businesses can start working towards getting their and strengthening their business again.”
+And when things go back to normal, and hopefully that comes soon, that these businesses can start working towards strengthening their business again.”

 So far in this series, we hope that you’ve been able to ‘Bridge’ the gap between our SMEs and investors, in terms of understanding what each party is going through and how they’re viewing this situation altogether.